Outdoor speakers system planning guide

 Music sources and wiring for simple stereo setups

 You'll need a receiver or amp to power your speakers and connect music sources.
 Already have a home theater receiver with "Zone 2" or “ Zone B” speaker outputs?
-That may be all your need.
+That may be all you need.

 "But that may not be the best option," warned Tony.
 "How far is the receiver from your outdoor speaker locations?
 What route will the speaker wires take?
 And how will you control the receiver from your outdoor location?"

 It might be much easier to install and operate a separate music source that can be placed much closer to your deck or patio.
-Consider adding a second receiver or a wireless music player that has a built-in amp, such as the Sonos CONNECT:AMP.
+Consider adding a second receiver or a wireless music player that has a built-in amp, such as the Sonos Amp.

 Many home theater receivers can connect to your home network.
 Most of these let you wirelessly control key functions via a smartphone app.
 You won’t have to run inside to adjust volume or change playlists.
 Does your Wi-Fi® reach out into your yard?
 If not, a new Wi-Fi router or extender can boost your wireless coverage.